Stock Market Prediction via Deep Learning Techniques: A Survey: Introduction

-As the deep learning models have become advanced, the models in predicting the stock market have gradually changed from the conventional methods to deep learning methods, like Recurrent Neural Network (RNN), Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), Graph Neural Network (GNN), Convolutional Neural Network (CNN).
-Furthermore, the latest works try to use Transformer-based models and Reinforcement learning models.
-Although there have been several surveys for stock market forecasting, the previous surveys \cite{atsalakis2009surveying, li2010applications, ballings2015evaluating, tkavc2016artificial} have following issues.
-First, some of these surveys contain a limited number of papers and focus only on traditional technologies without critically analyzing the latest technologies, such as Transformers.
-In addition, some of the surveys are vague in their classification of models and do not have a correct and authoritative classification criterion.
-Finally, many of the challenges involved in previous studies and future work have already been addressed.
-Therefore, a comprehensive and insightful survey is urgently needed to analyze the latest technology and trends in stock market forecasting.
-Moreover, we need to think more deeply to find the most recent challenges and open issues.
-The highlight of this survey lies in reviewing high-quality papers from numerous top conferences.
-It also summarizes the latest techniques, such as Transformer and Reinforcement learning about the stock market prediction, providing in-depth analysis and discussion.
-We hope this survey will provide a systematic overview, a comprehensive understanding of the relevant deep learning techniques, and the most promising directions available for researchers, practitioners and educators.
+As deep learning models have evolved, the methods used for predicting the stock market have shifted from traditional techniques to advanced deep learning techniques such as Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM), Gated Recurrent Units (GRUs), Graph Neural Networks (GNNs), and Convolutional Neural Networks (CNNs).
+Recently, researchers have also begun to explore the use of Transformer-based models and Reinforcement learning (RL) models in stock market forecasting.
+Despite the abundance of surveys on stock market forecasting, existing surveys \cite{atsalakis2009surveying, li2010applications, ballings2015evaluating, tkavc2016artificial} had limitations.
+For instance, some surveys have focused on traditional technologies without critically examining the latest advancements, such as Transformer models.
+Additionally, some surveys have been vague in their classification of models and have not used an authoritative criterion.
+Furthermore, many of the challenges and open issues identified in previous studies have already been addressed.
+This survey aims to fill these gaps by providing a comprehensive and insightful overview of the latest techniques and trends in stock market forecasting.
+By reviewing high-quality papers from top conferences, this survey summarizes the most recent advancements in techniques such as Transformer and RL and provides in-depth analysis and discussion.
+It is intended to provide researchers, practitioners, and educators with a systematic overview and a comprehensive understanding of relevant deep learning techniques and the most promising directions for future research.

-This survey has been designed to grasp the development direction of stock market forecasting by classifying the models and publication year.
-Another intention of conducting the survey is to deeply understand each model's structure in applying stock market forecasting.
+This survey aims to gain insight into the advancements in stock market forecasting by categorizing the models and analyzing their publication year.
+Additionally, the survey aims to provide a detailed understanding of the structure and application of each model in stock market forecasting.

 The three key contributions of this survey are as follows: \begin{itemize}